NL0125/NL_BlueStamp_Portfolio/index.md

 # Schematics
 Milestone 1 Circuit Diagram with LED rather than buzzer for visual response (ease of debugging)
 <img width="490" height="290" alt="image" src="https://github.com/user-attachments/assets/768dcc3c-f00b-452f-8e8b-f1b53e2bffa7" />
+In this circuit, the code first triggers Pin 14 for a short burst.
+This causes sound waves to be emitted from the Transmitter side of the ultrasonic sensor.
+Simultaneously, the ultrasonic sensor sets its ECHO pin to HIGH because its TRIG pin (corresponding to Pin 14) was set to HIGH.
+The Pro Micro then detects this change via its Pin 15, and the PulseIn function uses this change to know when to start recording time.
+Then, the Reciever end of the ultrasonic sensor recieves the reflected sound, setting its ECHO pin to LOW again.
+The Pro Micro detects this change (again with Pin 15), and records the time interval.
+It then does set conversions using the speed of sound and time recorded, getting a distance.
+Conditionals are then applied to the distance, triggering Pin 16 at varying intervals to turn the buzzer or motor (LED in this diagram) on and off at different frequencies.

 # Code